CraveFood/crave-dev-blog/_posts/2016-12-06-generic-relations.md

  new_comment.save()
 ```

-So you can first you recover the instance you want to associate your comment with (`book` in this case) and send it as the `content_object` (and Djjango does the magic for you).
+So you can first recover the instance you want to associate your comment with (`book` in this case) and send it as the `content_object` (and Django does the magic for you).
 Or you can get the model you want from the app it is located with the ContentType method and send it to the Comment along with the book id.

 You can do this with the Book model, the Cd model or any other model in any other app you have on your system.
 You won't need to rewrite this comment to every app or every model you want to add a series of comments.